gdennie/toml/toml.md

 ldt3 = 1979-05-27T07:32
 ```

-Millisecond precision is required.
-Further precision of fractional seconds is
+Millisecond precision may be specified.
+Greater precision of fractional seconds is
 implementation-specific.
-If the value contains greater precision than the
+If the value specified is greater that the precision
-implementation can support, the additional precision must be truncated, not
+supported the additional precision must be truncated, not rounded.
-rounded.

 ## Local Date

 If you include only the date portion of an
 [RFC 3339](https://tools.ietf.org/html/rfc3339) formatted date-time, it will
-represent that entire day without any relation to an offset or timezone.
+represent that entire day without any relation to a timezone.

 ```toml
 ld1 = 1979-05-27